Jayson-Fong/Khaopiak/README.md

 been deleted from the Khaopiak server, it will be immediately deleted and a response will be returned as if the file did not exist.

-> [!NOTE]
-> It is possible for a client to assume that a file existed based on the additional processing time required to check
-> whether the file expired.
+Note: It is possible for a client to assume that a file existed based on the additional processing time required to check whether the file expired.

 </details>